Fourth Release V1.12

 - With the 50 moves rule, checkmate is not given precedence over draw in the 50th move.

-- In the rook vs. bishop endgame, the correct edge is not highlighted enough over its adjacent rim squares, which occasionally might lose a game.
+- In KR:KB, the correct defender edge is not highlighted enough over its adjacent rim squares, which occasionally might lose a game.

 - Undoing or redoing moves within the opening book range deletes the little ‘b’ that denotes book moves.

 - Building the firmware with GCC 7.0 or higher fails because of false positive warnings that are treated as errors.

 - UCI versions

 - The half move counter of the FEN string is interpreted in moves instead of half moves.

 - With fixed search depth, the final PV is printed twice.

 - The returned answer move is actually executed on the internal chess board.
 Some GUIs may run into problems when repeatedly using the UCI feature “searchmoves” for the same position if they do not send new “position” commands in between.